Driving like Mario in a Windows XP world

 Hmm.
 Am I hanging out with tech nerds too much?

 I hope I didn't insult Mike's blog yesterday by noting that his "secret" was such a non-secret.
-I started hopping around his entries, and he has a pretty entertaining blog, including amusing entries about such things as imaginary speed dating and insightful anecdotes like Why Nice Guys Don't Finish Last and Dating and Learning.
-Sure, he may drop an inappropriate joke here and there, but that appears to be a requirement if you want to work as a webdev at my company. ;)
+I started hopping around his entries, and he has a pretty entertaining blog, including amusing entries about such things as imaginary speed dating and insightful anecdotes like Why Nice Guys Don't Finish Last and

 I hope you all had a lovely Valentine's or Anti-Valentine's Day.
 Yesterday in San Francisco, there was an enormous Anti-Valentine's pillowfight!
 What a great town.